DIFC announces proposed amendments to select legislation

 PHOTO

-Dubai, UAE: Dubai International Financial Centre (DIFC), the leading global financial centre in the Middle East, Africa and South Asia (MEASA) region, has proposed the enactment of amendments to the Employment Law, Trust Law, Foundations Law and Operating Law.
+Dubai International Financial Centre (DIFC) has proposed the enactment of amendments to the Employment Law, Trust Law, Foundations Law and Operating Law.
 The proposed legislative changes seek to ensure DIFC Laws remain in line with international best practice and OECD requirements.
 In addition, proposed amendments to the Operating Regulations seek to enhance the Registrar of Companies’ (RoC) powers to regulate entities that operate outside of standard business hours.

 Amendments to the Employment Law

 DIFC proposes to make amendments to Part 10 of the existing Employment Law to place an obligation on DIFC employers of eligible GCC nationals to make “top-up” payments into a Qualifying Scheme, in addition to the GPSSA contributions.
-Effectively, this will require DIFC employers to pay the positive difference into a Qualifying Scheme where there is a shortfall between what would have been payable into a scheme if the individual had not been a GCC national, and what is paid under the GPSSA.
+Effectively, this will require DIFC employers to pay the positive difference into a Qualifying Scheme where there is a shortfall between what would have been payable into a scheme if the individual had not been a GCC national, and what is paid under the General Pension and Social Security Authority (GPSSA).
 Monthly payments are subject to a de minimis threshold of AED1000.
 In addition, further amendments to the Employment Law deal with situations where a Qualifying Scheme is prohibited from accepting contributions from an Employer, or in respect of an Employee, as a result of sanctions prohibitions.

 Amendments to the Trust Law and Foundations Law